Sign up to receive the secret welcome e-mail.

 Since launching in Sept.
 2023, PTFO has been:

-• unanimously honored as a finalist for the Peabody Award
+• named a unanimous finalist for the Peabody Award

-featured on HBO’s Last Week Tonight and WBEZ’s This American Life
+featured on Last Week Tonight and This American Life

-• recognized by the Murrow Awards, Signal Awards, Podcast Academy, New York Festivals Radio Awards, Sports Podcast Awards, and Webby Awards
+• recognized by Harvard’s Nieman Journalism Lab; The Press Box; Signal Awards; Podcast Academy; New York Festivals Radio Awards; Webby Awards

-In 2024, MSNBC hired Torre as a contributor/host of their TV programming (Morning Joe, The 11th Hour, Deadline: White House), which often features PTFO.
+In 2024, MSNOW (formerly MSNBC) hired Torre as a contributor to and co-host of their television programming (Morning Joe, The 11th Hour).

-Since 2012, Torre has also worked as a TV host/commentator for ESPN, appearing on their highest-rated daytime shows (Pardon The Interruption, Around The Horn).
+Since 2012, Torre has also been a host and commentator for ESPN, appearing on their highest-rated daytime shows (Pardon The Interruption, Around The Horn).

 He owns the record for biggest comeback in Celebrity Family Feud history (above) and was inducted into The Process Hall of Fame (which is definitely a real thing).

-Previously, Torre was an award-winning senior writer at ESPN The Magazine and staff writer at Sports Illustrated, specializing in enterprise journalism.
-His story “How and Why Athletes Go Broke” became the basis for the 30 for 30 documentary Broke.
+Previously, Torre was an award-winning senior writer at ESPN The Magazine and staff writer at Sports Illustrated.
+His story “How and Why Athletes Go Broke” led to investigations by the SEC and FBI and became the basis for the 30 for 30 documentary Broke.
 (Here’s another example of a magazine article he wrote.)

 Torre graduated Phi Beta Kappa and magna cum laude with highest honors from Harvard College, where his study of child homicide in America won the Fulton Prize for best thesis in the field of sociology.
 He is a first-generation American.